 Let’s Go Fishing!

-Researching for information on fishing reels, the perfect fishing rod, the right fishing line, and a few more pieces of fishing tackle, to fill the empty spaces, in my new tackle box, is what I love to do when I’m not fishing.
+I love researching for information on fishing reels, the perfect fishing rod, the right fishing line, and a few more pieces of fishing tackle, to fill the empty spaces, in my new tackle box when I’m not fishing.

-Is there a better way to spend a few minutes, or a few hours, in the off season.
-I love the feel of good reel, in my hands, in the morning.
+Is there a better way to spend a few minutes, or a few hours, in the off-season?
+I love the feel of the good reel, in my hands, in the morning.

 Today I want to take a closer look at the Penn Battle II 2000 Spinning Fishing Reel.

 Whenever I hold a new fishing reel in my hands, I get a warm fuzzy feeling, all over my body.
-My better-half, is not quite capable of empathizing these warm fuzzy feelings, but hey, I’m not the only misunderstood fisherman, on the lake, the river, or the ocean.
+My better-half is not quite capable of empathizing with these warm fuzzy feelings, but hey, I’m not the only misunderstood fisherman, on the lake, the river, or the ocean.

 It’s just something that I’m having to learn to live with.
 Such is life, for all the brave warriors who do battle with these aggressive marine monsters.